Chart Color Schemes

 Infrastructure

-Dilston - Lilydale has limited levels of nearby infrastructure activity, ranking in the 14thth percentile nationally
+Dilston - Lilydale has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 78 projects likely to impact this region.
-Notable initiatives include The Green project, Rocherlea Subdivision, Launceston Tennis Centre Upgrades, and Newnham Creek Stabilisation Project.
-The following list details those expected to be most relevant.
+AreaSearch identified 78 projects potentially impacting the area.
+Notable ones include The Green project, Rocherlea Subdivision, Launceston Tennis Centre Upgrades, and Newnham Creek Stabilisation Project.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.